 How to Store and Freeze

 - Cool leftover rice quickly by spreading it out on a platter or baking sheet.
 Add to an airtight container and refrigerate within an hour.

 - Use within a day or two.
 Reheat in the microwave or on the stovetop sprinkled with some water.

 - Alternatively, after cooling the rice, add it to a zip-top freezer bag, remove the excess air, and freeze for up to two months.
 To reheat, break the frozen rice into chunks, add to a bowl, cover, and microwave for 2 to 3 minutes.

 - It is important to wash and rinse the rice in cold water before cooking.

-- The amount of water to cook Japanese rice is the same cup-for-cup amount as the rice or slightly more.
+- The amount of water to cook Japanese rice is the same cup-for-cup amount as other types of white rice rice or slightly more.
 The right amount of water to cook Japanese rice vary, depending on the type and freshness of the rice.